Atoka County Profile

 McCurtain County Profile

-McCurtain County is the southeast corner of the Choctaw Nation reservation.
-The county has a population of 30,823 and a labor force of 13,099.
-The average earnings per job are $54,727, and the cost-of-living index is 88.1%.
-The 2024 Gross Regional Product for the county was $1.6B, with NAICS 31 (Manufacturing) and 44 (Retail) being the two largest non-government sectors.
-The 2024 annual retail sales were $722M, which is a 13% increase since 2021.
-The county seat, Idabel, is located 50 miles northwest of Texarkana, TX.
-Within a 45-mile radius of Idabel, there are 148,000 residents and a labor pool of 42,000.
+The county seat, City of Idabel, is located 50 miles northwest of Texarkana, TX.
+Within a 45-mile radius of Idabel, there are 237,000 residents and a labor pool of 107,000.
 Interstate-30 is 35 miles south of Idabel, and the proposed right-of-way for I-49 is 30 miles to the east (corridor linking New Orleans and Kansas City).
 The Kiamichi Railroad and DeQueen Eastern Railroad serve the county, and both interchange with the Burlington Northern Santa Fe, Union Pacific, and Canadian Pacific Kansas City railroads.
 McCurtain County is served by two general aviation airports.
 Broken Bow operates a community airport with a 3,200-foot x 50-foot runway.
 Idabel operates a regional business airport with a 5,002-foot x 75-foot runway.
 Texarkana has the closest commercial aviation airport.

 2018 Economic Development Strategy